 "No, not to Chica!" shouted Schwartz in wild derision.
-"I came to this whole mad world....
-Oh, what do I care if you believe me or not?
-My world is, in the past.
+"I came to this whole mad world....Oh, what do I care if you believe me or not?
+My world is in the past.
 My world had land and food and two billion people, and it was the only world."
 Arvardan fell silent before the verbal assault.
 He turned to Shekt.
 "Can you understand him?"
-"Do you realize," said Shekt in feeble wonder, "that he has a vermiform appendix, which is, three and a half inches long?
+"Do you realize," said Shekt in feeble wonder, "that he has a vermiform appendix, which is three and a half inches long?
 Do you remember, Pola?
 And wisdom teeth.
 And hair on his face."
+"Yes, yes," shouted Schwartz defiantly. '.And I wish I had a tail I could show you.
+I'm from the past.
+I traveled through time.
+Only I don't know how, and I don't know why.
+Now leave me alone."
+He added suddenly, "They will soon be here for us.
+This wait is just to break us."
+Arvardan said suddenly, "Do you know that?
+Who told you?"
+Schwartz did not answer.

-Schwartz had no way of telling the physical appearance of those he Touched only by mind, but-secretary?
+"Was it the Secretary?
+Stocky man with a pug nose?"
+Schwartz had no way of telling the physical appearance of those he Touched only by mind, but--secretary?
 There had been just a glimpse of a Touch, a powerful one of a man of power, and it seemed he had been a secretary.

 "Balkis?" he asked in curiosity.

-"What?" said Arvardan, but Shekt interrupted.
-"That's the name of the Secretary."
-"Oh- What did he say?"
+"What?" said Arvardan, but Shekt interrupted, "That's the name of the Secretary."
+"Oh--What did he say?"
 "He didn't say anything," said Schwartz.
-"I know.
-It's death for all of us, and there's no way out."
+"Iknow.
+It's death for an of us, and there's no way out."
 Arvardan lowered his voice.
 "He's mad, wouldn't you say?"
-"I wonder.
-His skull sutures, now.
+"I wonder....His skull sutures, now.
 They were primitive, very primitive."
 Arvardan was amazed.
-"You mean- Oh, come, it's Impossible."
+"You mean--Oh, come, it's impossible."
 "I've always supposed so."
 For the moment Shekt's voice was a feeble imitation of normality, as though the presence of a scientific problem had switched his mind to that detached and objective groove in which personal matters disappeared.
 "They've calculated the energy required to displace matter along the time axis and a value greater than infinity was arrived at, so the project has always been looked upon as impossible.
-But others, have "Then there are certain developments in nuclear chemistry that seem to, deny the law of conservation of mass energy.
+But othershave talked of the possibility of 'time faults,' analogous to geological faults, you know.
+Space shipshave disappeared, for one thing, almost in fun view.
+There's the famous case of Hor Devallow in ancient times, who stepped into his house one day and never came out, and wasn't inside, either....And then there's the planet, which you'll find in the Galactography books of the last century, which was visited by three expeditions that brought back fun descriptions--and then was never seen again.
+"Then there are certain developments in nuclear chemistry that seem to deny the law of conservation of mass-energy.
 They've tried to explain that by postulating the escape of some mass along the time axis.
-Uranium nuclei, for instance, when mixed with copper and barium in minute but definite proportions, under the influence of light gamma -irradiation, set up a resonating system-" "Father," said Pola, "don't!
-There's no use-" But Arvardan's interruption was peremptory.
+Uranium nuclei, for instance, when mixed with copper and barium in minute but definite proportions, under the influence of light gamma irradiation, set up a resonating system--" "Father," said Pola, "don't!
+There's no use--" But Arvardan's interruption was peremptory.
 "Wait, now.
 Let me think.
 I'm the one who can settle this.
 Who better?
-Let me ask him a few questions.
-Look, Schwartz."
+Let me ask him a few questions....Look, Schwartz."
 Schwartz looked up again.